SeaDve/Mousai/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature to help Mousai improve
+about: Suggest a feature to help Mousai improve.
 title: ''
 labels: ''
 assignees: ''